 Keep your smile healthy and beautiful with your home hygiene routine and seeing your dentist regularly for your check up and cleans.

-To preserve the great results of your aligner treatment, wear your retainers as instructed by your Orthodontist, Dr Ash.
+To preserve the great results of your aligner treatment, wear your retainers as instructed by your Orthodontist.
 Happy smiling!

 *Spark and Invisalign aligners are a registered medical device, you should always read and follow the label and the instructions of your treating orthodontist.